DevOpsBootcamp/website/source/cloud-infrastructure.rst

     complicated ecosystem of machines, web APIs, operating systems, and hosting providers.

-    The software which powers *The Cloud* is vast, but a few of the big names are **Amazon AWS, Windows Azure, CoreOS Tectonic, and Openstack**.
-Some of these are cheap, fast, new, old, but each offer it's own set of advantages.
+    Some of the biggest cloud providers currently are **Amazon AWS, Windows Azure, and Google Cloud Platform**.

 Advantages over Bare Hardware